s3nt1n3lz21/BaldursGateAI/README.md

  Can be dispelled with dispel magic or remove magic.

- Spell Shield: Immune to the spell magic missile.
+ Shield: Immune to the spell magic missile.

  The following logic is applied to all spells cast to make sure they are not wasted if the enemy has a spell blocking spell active.

  If the spell level is 4 or lower, don't cast it if the enemy has Globe of Invulnerability.
  If the spell is a debuff spell, don't cast it if the enemy has Spell Deflection.
  If the spell is an offensive or debuff spell, don't cast it if the enemy has Spell Turning.
- If the spell is of X magic school, don't cast it if the enemy has Spell Immunity X.
+ If the spell is of X magic school, don't cast it if the enemy has Spell Immunity to magic school X.
- If the spell is magic missile, don't cast it if the enemy has Spell Shield.
+ If the spell is magic missile, don't cast it if the enemy has Shield.

  If the spell is remove magic or dispel magic, cast it if the enemy has a magical buff (including Shield)
  If the spell is a spell breach type spell, cast it if the enemy has a spell blocking spell (not including Shield)